PelionIoT/mbl-docs/Docs/Porting/bsp-porting-guide.md

 ## <a name="section-2-1"></a> 2.1 Introduction

-A summary of the key BSP system architecture requirements:<!--these aren't just the requirements - they're the solutions we offer for those requirements, right?-->
+A summary of the key BSP system architecture:

 - **Security:** Trusted Firmware for Cortex-A provides a generic solution for authenticating software components.
 - **Firmware Update:** Pelion Device Management update service is used to update device firmware.
 This leads to a flash partition layout where trusted firmware, the kernel, the root file system and applications are independently updatable.